xuxiyang1993/continuous-grid-world/README.md

 A simulator to test algorithms that can guide the fixed wing aircraft to a random generated destination.

+`simulator.py` is the code where this is a randomly generated goal at the beginning of each episode.

+`simulator_with_intruder.py` is the code where intruder aircraft will be in this simulator.

 ## Requirements

 * python 3.6